Journalism Students Graduate on Time

 Time to Degree is the average of the number of years it takes students to graduate.

-Some students may a little longer to graduate because they may be away from campus, doing internships over multiple semesters or taking fewer courses each semester.
+Some students may a little longer to graduate because they may be away from campus, doing internships across multiple semesters or taking fewer courses each semester.
 Still others might transfer in from another major or another school and need to catch up on a few courses.

-Persistence rate is the number of students who returned to MSU the next year.
+Retention, or persistence rate, is the number of students who returned to MSU the next year.

 What this means: Students enjoy their first year and returned to MSU to continue their studies.
 However, some students may decide that personal circumstances cause them to sit out a year, or they choose to work full-time and defer their program to a later date or they change to another university or major.